-I've been trying to get a Mercedes-Benz into my family's fleet for some time, but the luxury brand's offerings usually come in a little higher than our budget allows.
+I've been trying to get a Mercedes-Benz into my family's fleet for some time, but the luxury brand's offerings usually come in a little higher than our car-shopping budget allows.
 I tested the 2014 CLA-Class with the hopes that this sub-$30,000 sedan could work for my family of three, but quickly determined the four-door "coupe" was not intended for families, even small ones.
 My scheming started again with the 2015 GLA-Class.
-I wondered if the three of us would fare better in the subcompact crossover, which starts at $32,225 including a destination charge, than in the CLA-Class.
+I wondered if the three of us would fare better in the subcompact crossover SUV, which starts at $32,225 including a destination charge, than in the Mercedes-Benz C-Class car.

-The GLA250 is fun to drive, but it doesn't have the same heft and solidity on the road as others in the Mercedes lineup.
+The GLA250 SUV is no AMG, but it is fun to drive.
+However, it doesn't have the same heft and solidity on the road as other vehicles in the Mercedes lineup.
 At times, the seven-speed dual-clutch transmission shifted harshly and hunted for the right gear.
-Coupled with the engine's jarring stop-start technology, the drive experience was much less refined than other Mercedes-Benz models I've driven in the past.
+Coupled with the engine's jarring stop-start technology, the driving experience was much less refined than other Mercedes-Benz model vehicles I've driven in the past.

 My family noticed the GLA250's roominess during our test drive.
-One of the biggest differences is in the backseat: The GLA250 has 35.4 inches of rear headroom — a 3-inch increase over the CLA250 — thanks to its taller height of 60 inches.
-The additional headroom makes the crossover a lot less claustrophobic and helps when installing a child-safety seat.
+One of the biggest differences is in the backseat: Mercedes' GLA250 has 35.4 inches of rear headroom — a 3-inch increase over the CLA250 — thanks to its taller height of 60 inches.
+The additional headroom makes the Mercedes luxury crossover SUV a lot less claustrophobic and helps when installing a child-safety seat.

 However, I've decide the GLA250 doesn't work for my family because of two things: visibility and price.
-When in Reverse, I couldn't see a thing.
-My test car had the available blind spot warning system ($550), but it's almost a crime it doesn't come standard at this price point.
+When in Reverse, I couldn't see a thing out of the back of the Mercedes-Benz SUV from the driver's seat.
+My test vehicle had the available blind spot warning system ($550), but it's almost a crime it doesn't come standard at this price point.
 I relied on the system heavily as well as the backup camera, and even then I still had a few close calls.
-The GLA250 starts at $32,225, but my all-wheel-drive test car, which had the creature comforts I enjoy as a parent — power liftgate, leather seats for easier clean up, Comand multimedia system with navigation and a backup camera — cost $45,935.
-That price tag doesn't justify the excuses I'd be making for the GLA250 on a daily basis while on family duty.
+The GLA250 starts at $32,225, but my all-wheel-drive test car, which had the creature comforts I enjoy as a parent — power liftgate, leather seats for easier kid clean up, Comand multimedia system with navigation and a backup camera — cost $45,935.
+That price tag doesn't justify the excuses I'd be making for the Mercedes-Benz GLA250 SUV on a daily basis while on family duty.

 Cars.com photos by Carrie Kim